Anne L. Precythe is the Director of the Missouri Department of Corrections.

-As Director of the Missouri Department of Corrections, Precythe is responsible for 20 adult correctional facilities, six community supervision centers, a community release center, and more than 40 probation and parole offices across Missouri.
-She oversees more than 10,000 staff, 62,000 probationers and parolees, and 25,000 inmates.
+As Director of Corrections, Precythe is responsible for the 20 adult correctional facilities, six community supervision centers, a community release center, and more than 40 probation and parole offices across the State of Missouri.
+This includes approximately 11,000 staff, 63,000 probationers and parolees, and more than 23,500 inmates.

 Precythe brings over 32 years of service as a corrections professional into her role as director.
 Before becoming the second woman director for the Missouri Department of Corrections, Precythe served as the Director of Community Corrections in the North Carolina Department of Public Safety.